synaptics-astra/astra-update/README.md

 * -M, --manifest arg - specify the path to a ``manifest.yaml`` file.
 * -u, --usb-debug - enable libusb debugging and output it to the console.
 * -S, --simple-progress - print progress messages instead of using indicator progress bars.
 Better for logging.
+* -p, port - Filter devices based on their port.
+USB devices from other ports will be ignored.
+Ports provided in a comma separated string (ie, "1-2,3-9").

 These command line parameters describe the update image.
 If the image contains a ``manifest.yaml`` file then these parameters will override those in the file.